ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 ## v1.0.6 ([View on GitHub](https://github.com/ava-labs/avalanchego/releases/tag/v1.0.6))

 :::danger
-Please note that this release contains breaking changes described [here](https://docs.avax.network/build/apis/deprecated-api-calls).
+Please note that this release contains breaking changes.
 It changes the default response format of platform.getTxStatus and platform.getCurrentValidators.
 The update is optional but encouraged.
 The patch includes performance improvements and some quality of life improvements.
 :::

 - Removed deprecated formats of platform.getTxStatus and platform.getCurrentValidators.